 If you bet on Virginia to cover the college football point spreads, they would need to win by 7 or more points.
 That is harder to achieve, but a $20 bet would earn you a profit of $18.20 rather than $4.
 If you bet on Georgia Tech to cover the NCAA football spreads, it could either win the game or lose by 6 or fewer points and your bet would pay off.
 It is easier to achieve that with a moneyline bet, but a $20 bet would yield a profit of $18.20 rather than $70.

 Some other betting sites will offer alternative NCAA lines in order to skew the odds.
 If the Las Vegas college football odds and sportsbooks agree a consensus of a 6.5-point line on the game, you might see an alternative line of 8.5 points.
 You would then expect a larger profit by backing Virginia -8.5 and a smaller profit by betting on Georgia Tech +8.5.
-On the flipside, you might see a 4.5 point line, and then you would expect a larger potential profit by backing Georgia +4.5 in these NCAA betting lines.
+On the flipside, you might see a 4.5 point line, and then you would expect a larger potential profit by backing Georgia vs TCU in the national championship +4.5 in these NCAA betting lines.

 This is a prediction on the cumulative points scored by both teams in a game.
 The sportsbooks will set a totals line when compiling NCAAF odds, and you simply have to guess whether the cumulative points will go over or stay under that line.
 It might be 42.5 points, and you will find CFB odds of -110 on under and -110 on over.
 You then decide if it is going to be a high-scoring contest or a tight, low-scoring battle, and then make your play.